rfieve/binary-search-tree/README.md

 Converts the given array to a balanced binary search tree (`toBST`), depending on a given compare function.

-> For obvious performance reasons, `toBST` will create a BALANCED binary search tree by default.
+> :warning: For obvious performance reasons, `toBST` will create a BALANCED binary search tree by default.
 Whilst passing the option `{ isBalanced: false }` will indeed respect the order of the source array for insertion, beware that performace will be greatly impacted.
-Worst, if you pass an array presorted with the compare function, the BST will be linear, and the Big O notation will be `n!`.
+> Worst, if you pass an array presorted with the compare function, the BST will be linear, and the Big O notation will be `n!`.

 ```typescript
 const arr = [10, 32, 13, 2, 89, 5, 50];